morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/_index.md

 ## Lab Goals

 * Know what the Containerized Data Importer is
-* Why do we use the Containerized Data Importer
+* Understand why we use the Containerized Data Importer
 * Import a disk image from a webserver
 * Start a VM with an Alpine Cloud Disk Image